ZGCI-AI4S-Pep/PepBenchmark/readme.md

    - 29 canonical peptide datasets
    - 6 non-canonical peptide datasets
    - Organized into 7 task groups
-   This is, to the best of our knowledge, the most comprehensive AI-ready peptide dataset resource to date.

 2. **PepBenchPipeline**
    A standardized preprocessing pipeline for: